Please Note: Lakeshore Recycling Systems is accepting bulk items again. See pick up requirements below.

 Why does the City perform hydrant flushing?

 Hydrant flushing is the quick release of water from fire hydrants.
 It’s a controlled procedure that is vital to the general maintenance of the City’s water distribution system.
 It ensures adequate water flow is available to fire fighters, residents and businesses.
-It also helps maintain the City’s water clarity and quality by clearing iron and mineral deposits from the water mains (distribution pipes).
+It also improves water quality by clearing iron and other mineral deposits from the water mains.

 What are the effects of hydrant flushing?